Before The Season Starts, It Is A Good Idea To Have Your Central AC System Tuned Up

 If you are looking for a way to lower utility bills and cut costs this summer, tuning up your homes HVAC system continually proves to be a worthwhile and sound investment.

 Don’t just take our word for it.
-EnergyStar has an article on residential air conditioning maintenance that you can read here.
+EnergyStar has an article on residential air conditioning maintenance that you can read.

-Maintenance Checklist: Below is a list of services that are performed on your HVAC system during a normal maintenance visit
+Below are lists of services that are performed on your HVAC system during a normal maintenance visit:

 - Inspect unit for proper refrigerant levels and provide quote for adjustment if necessary